BarthV/k8s-image-swapper/docs/configuration.md

 * `delayed`: Submits the copy job to a process queue and moves on.
 * `immediate`: Submits the copy job to a process queue and waits for it to finish (deadline 8s).
 * `force`: Attempts to immediately copy the image (deadline 8s).
+* `never`: Never tries to copy the remote image, an external sync process must handle this part.